UCI-GDIM31/w0-setup-check-in-miandyou/README.md

 ## Introduction

 1. Tell me a little bit about yourself and your interest in games!
 Be sure to include your preferred name and pronouns, and talk a little bit about what games you like to play, why you’re taking the class, any prior experience you have with game development, and what kind of games you hope to build.
+    - My name is Miyu Fujii.
+My pronouns are she/ her/ hers.
+I am taking this course because I want to build skills to create roblox as employee engagement platforms, especially for remote workers.
+I don't have any prior experience with building game, but I am thrilled to learn about it.

 2. Which of the following best describes your major?
 Please specify if not GDIM.